language en

 has sub-classes

-Governance Activity c, Initiation c, Realization c
+Governance Activity c, Initiation c, Realization c, Strategic Planning Cycle c

 is in range of